chakra-ui/eslint-plugin-panda/docs/rules/no-physical-properties.md

 # no-physical-properties

-Encourage the use of [logical properties](https://mdn.io/logical-properties-basic-concepts) over physical proeprties, to foster a responsive and adaptable user interface.
+Encourage the use of logical properties over physical properties to foster a responsive and adaptable user interface.

 📋 This rule is enabled in `plugin:@pandacss/all`.